StartBootstrap/startbootstrap-clean-blog-jekyll/resources/mip-frontiers-workshop/index.md

 ## General Information

-The first of two MIP-Frontiers Workshops will document some of the ongoing work in the MIP-Frontiers project, complemented by several invited talks on current research topics by external experts.
+The first of two MIP-Frontiers Workshops will document recent and ongoing work in the MIP-Frontiers project, complemented by two invited talks by international experts (Meinard Müller and Kazuyoshi Yoshii, see below).

 MIP-Frontiers is a multidisciplinary, transnational and cross-sectoral European training network for MIR researchers, funded by the EU's Horizon 2020 program.
 More information can be found [here](/about).